Best Attractions & Activities in Kyoto: Ultimate Solo Travel Guide

 6. Visit monkeys at Iwatayama park

-You have probably seen a dozen of photos of these little guys when you have googled Kyoto, so why not go and visit them too?
-The park in Arashiyama houses about 100 snow monkeys.
-The path to the park is a steep 20-minute hike, and I was fully convinced that it wouldn’t be worth it.
-But I was wrong.
+You have probably seen a dozen photos of these little guys when you have googled Kyoto, so why not go and visit them, too?
+It might sound like one of those tourist activities in Kyoto.
+But exploring touristy things is also fun!
+The park in Arashiyama houses about 100 snow monkeys, and the path to the park is a steep 20-minute hike.
 Spend some time just enjoying the beautiful surroundings, and if you are like me, who loves animals, you can even feed the monkeys for a small sum of money.
-Oh, once they are fed, they will even pose for pictures with you!
+Once they are fed, they will even pose for pictures with you!
 How cool is that?

 To further explore the beautiful and scenic city, why not take a ride on a vintage train?
 It is a 25-minute lovely ride from the Saga torokko station to Kameoka torokko station and runs along the Hozugawa River.
 The charming old fashioned trains wind along the mountains and give a great view of the forested ravine through rural Kameoka.